-- 1. Personal illness - 2.
+- 1. Personal illness (COVID-19 related sickness has 14 day excused) - 2.
 Family death and funeral - 3.
 Medical or dental appointments that cannot be scheduled outside school hours. - 4.
 Attendance of non-school activities or functions authorized by the superintendent or her designee. - 5.
 Special and recognized religious holidays observed by the student's faith. - 6.
 Mandate or order of government agency. - 7.
 Extreme circumstances that cannot be resolved outside school hours; parent or guardian must request and receive approval from the principal or his designated representative.